Shorts Sunderland W3977, off Donegal, February 1942

 It is thought that he also had married very late in 1941, with

-his married being registered only during the third quarter of
+his marriage being registered only during the third quarter of

 It is not yet clear where Hugh himself came from as neither he nor his parents can be easily found on the 1939 register and other sources.